-If you are a vehicle owner, there are many roadways and highways that will get to your location promptly.
+If you are a vehicle owner, there are many roadways and highways that will get you to your location fast.
 If you are a cyclist, Hamilton offers bike lanes on roadways or cycling paths in wooded areas.

-Hamilton also has a public transit system knows as the Hamilton Street Railway.
+Hamilton also has a public transit system knows as the Hamilton Street Railway, or HSR.
 The HSR has routes that connect East Hamilton, Stoney Creek, Grimsby, St. Catharines, and Niagara Falls.

 What to Do After you Move

 Moving is exciting.
 After you have found your location, your home, and planned your move, you find you are not quite done.